mcdougallab/matlabneuroninterface/README.md

 # NEURON Toolbox

-Interface for connecting NEURON and MATLAB.
+Interface for connecting NEURON and MATLAB (on Windows, for MATLAB R2022a+).

 This exploration branch is intended to explore the possibilities for connecting the two tools at a low level (C/C++) and avoid any third-party